-The years leading to menopause, or perimenopause, is the stage when our hormones typically start to become erratic.
-Expect to start seeing changes in your skin during perimenopause, which generally starts around your early to mid 40s.
+The years leading to menopause, known as perimenopause, is the stage when our hormones typically start to become erratic.
+Expect to start seeing changes in your skin during perimenopause, which generally starts around your early to mid-40s.

-Menopause is the period 12 months after a woman’s last menstruation, and comes with many physical changes.
-The skin, for one, is noticeably affected, as seen by the changes on our faces, necks, arms, and legs: Dryness, roughness, irritation, and sunspots.
+You’ve reached menopause after 12 consecutive months without a period that’s not due to another cause.
+Menopause comes with many physical changes.
+The skin, for one, is noticeably affected, as seen by the changes on our faces, necks, arms, and legs: dryness, roughness, irritation, and sunspots.

-While menopause is a normal part of aging, age need not show up on our skin.
-A good skincare routine can help take care of dryness and spots, and keep you feeling fresh and young.
+While menopause is a normal part of aging, age need not show up on our skin prematurely.
+A good skincare routine can help take care of dryness and spots and keep you feeling fresh and young.

 Let’s first dive into the causes of menopause-related skin issues:

 As the years pass, we lose the elastic fibers and collagen responsible for keeping the skin’s structure firm and stretchy.

 Then there’s the issue of hormonal changes- our estrogen level plummets and significantly affects skin appearance.
 We lose facial fat as we age, and the skin’s pH level becomes more alkaline.

 All these contribute to the skin becoming more sensitive and prone to certain conditions.
 Menopause skin is more easily irritated and requires special care.